kolotsey/netconf-client/README.md

 ## Usage Examples

-The examples below demonstrate how to use the library with both RxJS and Promises, so you can choose the style that best fits your needs.
+The library can be used with both RxJS and Promises, so you can choose whichever style fits your project.

-### Import the library:
+### Import the Library

 ```typescript
 import { Netconf } from 'netconf-client';
 ```

-### Make a get-data request:
+### Get Data

 Using promises:
 ```typescript